What do Barnevelder chickens look like. With many more pictures than is necessary.

 Table of Contents

+Barnevelder chickens are a large, heavy breed of chicken that originated in the Netherlands.
 They are known for their beautiful plumage, which is a deep reddish-brown with double black lacing.
+I have had mine for more than a quarter of a century now.

 Barnevelders are medium-sized birds with a stout and compact body.
 They have a broad, full breast, a deep and round abdomen, and strong legs.